Make a Decadent Dessert for the Holidays

 - 2Insert the cream ball, then fill the cupcakes with a small scoop of ganache.

-- 4Using a 1 M tip, frost the cupcakes with your icing.Top with a decor of choice.Advertisement
+- 4Top with a decor of choice.Using a 1 M tip, frost the cupcakes with your icing.Advertisement

 Tips and Warnings:

 - Use only the very best chocolate.